dthain/opsys-sp22/project6/index.md

 and documents.
 Once you are able to read what is on these images, you should move on to writing and changing them.

+**Note April 21st: There was a subtle error in the original image.25 and image.100.
+Basically, the files were too large for the size of the filesystem.
+I have updated those two files, and you should download new copies.**

 As provided, `shell` and `disk` are fully implemented, and `fs` is a skeleton awaiting your work.
 We have provided the first few lines of `fs_debug` to give you the right idea.